Consumers Credit Union Review

 To reach CCU’s customer service team, you can head to the website and send a secure message or browse through FAQs to try and find the answers you need.

-You can also give them a call at 877-275-2228.
-The phone line is available Monday through Friday from 8 am to 6 pm Central Time, and 8 am to 2 pm on Saturdays.
+You can also give them a call at 877-275-2228; they are available 24/7.
+They also offer online chat Monday through Friday from 9 am to 5 pm CT.

-If you live in Illinois, you can always head to your local branch for support, but keep in mind that many locations are still by appointment only due to the COVID-19 pandemic.
+If you live in Illinois, you can always head to your local branch for support, but keep in mind that many locations are by appointment only.

 Pros & Cons